Ebola hemorrhagic fever is considered a classic zoonotic disease with the persistence of the Ebola virus in a reservoir species.

-Although a lot of effort has been put into identifying the natural reservoirs with every large outbreak of the disease, potential hosts or arthropod vectors for Ebola virus have not been found.
-Apes, humans and possibly other mammalian species susceptible to Ebola infection are regarded as the end hosts, and not as the reservoirs of infection.
+Although a considerable amount of effort has been put into identifying the natural reservoirs with every large outbreak of the disease, potential hosts or arthropod vectors for the Ebola virus have not been found.
+Apes, humans, and possibly other mammalian species susceptible to Ebola infection are regarded as the end hosts, and not as the reservoirs of infection.

 Bats and rodents have been considered as potential reservoir species for a long time.
-Such idea was supported by experimental studies in African plants and animals that resulted in the transmission of Zaire Ebola virus to African fruit and insectivorous bats, although a conclusive link could not be established.
-Unfortunately, aside for Zaire ebolavirus, we have no data for potential reservoirs of other four Ebola virus species.
+Such an idea was supported by experimental studies in African plants and animals that resulted in the transmission of the Zaire Ebola virus to African fruit and insectivorous bats, although a conclusive link could not be established.
+Unfortunately, aside from the Zaire ebolavirus, there is currently no data on the potential reservoirs of the other four Ebola virus species.

 Non-human primates represent a source of infection for humans, but they are considered an accidental host (akin to humans) and not a reservoir of infection.
-Ebola outbreaks with Zaire ebolavirus and Taï Forest ebolavirus have been observed in gorillas and chimpanzees since 1994.
-Reston ebolavirus is dangerous for crab-eating macaque (cynomolgus) monkeys which were farmed in Philippines and subsequently imported into the USA and Italy.
+Ebola outbreaks with the Zaire and Taï Forest ebolaviruses have been observed in gorillas and chimpanzees since 1994.
+The Reston ebolavirus is dangerous for crab-eating macaque (cynomolgus) monkeys, which were farmed in the Philippines and subsequently imported into the United States and Italy.

 Transmission of the Ebola virus

-Infection with Ebola virus in Africa has occurred through the handling of infected gorillas, chimpanzees, monkeys, fruit bats, forest antelopes and porcupines.
-The disease is introduced into the human population via close contact with the blood, bodily secretions, organs or other fluids of infected animals.
+Infection with the Ebola virus in Africa has occurred through the handling of infected gorillas, chimpanzees, monkeys, fruit bats, forest antelopes, and porcupines.
+The disease is introduced into the human population via close contact with the blood, bodily secretions, organs, or other fluids of infected animals.
 Once in humans, Ebola can spread efficiently in the community through human-to-human transmission.

 Most human infections during outbreaks usually occur by direct contact with infected patients or cadavers.
-Healthcare workers, family and friends in close contact with the diseased are at the highest risk of getting infected, due to the close contact with blood or body fluids.
-Characteristic burial ceremonies where mourners have a direct contact with the body of the deceased can also represent an important path of the transmission.
+Healthcare workers, family, and friends in close contact with the diseased are at the highest risk of getting infected, due to close contact with blood or other bodily fluids.
+Characteristic burial ceremonies where mourners have direct contact with the body of the deceased can also represent an important path of transmission.

-The virus enters the host through mucous membranes, breaks, cuts and abrasions in the skin, or by parenteral introduction.
-Viral RNA and even infectious particles are found in genital secretions, semen, urine, saliva, feces, vomit and in the skin of infected patients.
-Various objects (for example needles and syringes) contaminated with infected body fluids represent a threat as well; hence they should be properly sterilized.
+The virus enters the host through mucous membranes, breaks, cuts, and abrasions in the skin, or by parenteral introduction.
+Viral RNA and even infectious particles have been found in the genital secretions, semen, urine, saliva, feces, vomit, and in the skin of infected patients.
+Various objects (for example needles and syringes) contaminated with infected bodily fluids represent a threat as well; therefore, they should be properly sterilized.

-It is important to note that the airborne transmission of Ebola has not been documented (in comparison with respiratory viruses such as influenza virus).
+It is important to note that the airborne transmission of Ebola has not been documented, which is comparable to how other respiratory viruses such as the severe acute respiratory coronavirus 2 (SARS-CoV-2) are spread.
 Although the virus is not transmitted via food or water, and the proper cooking of foods should inactivate infectious particles, ingestion of contaminated food may represent a possible route of exposure in natural infections.